meinside/meinside.github.io/_posts/2015-04-08-How-to-run-shell-scripts-with-dock-icons-on-OSX.md

 do shell script "/usr/local/bin/atom" & " $HOME"
 ```

-I don't know what's the reason, but in Apple Script, you have to append optional parametes with '&'.
+I don't know what's the reason, but in Apple Script, you have to append shell parameters with '&'.

 Trailing **" $HOME"** will make Atom editor launched in your home directory, so you can change it to any location you want.